VladStoyanoff/WaveConverter/README.md

 ![Low_Pass_Filter](https://github.com/VladStoyanoff/Wave_Converter/blob/main/Screenshots/Low_Pass_Filter.png)

-(photo of the filter in the schematic + photo of the plot from Ryan)

 The EEG waves that are of interest to us are between the 12-30 Hz frequency range.
 So we filter out anything over that.
 A second order filter design is used and the formula used to control the filter is the following: fc = 1/2πRC ((only if the both the resistors and both the capacitors have the same values), where R is the resistor value to the power of 3 and C is the capacitor value (220 nF in the formula would be written as 220 x 10 to the power of -6).

 [More information on second order filters](https://www.electronics-tutorials.ws/filter/second-order-filters.html)